Jaycode88/msp-2/TESTING.md

 ### JavaScript (Jest Testing)

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Adjust the code below (file names, etc.) to match your own project files/folders.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-I have used the [Jest](https://jestjs.io) JavaScript testing framework to test the application functionality.
+I have used the [Jest](https://jestjs.io) version 26.6.3 JavaScript testing framework to test the application functionality.

 In order to work with Jest, I first had to initialize NPM.